 Traumatic Injury Treatment Jacksonville FL

 Sometimes a tooth may be pushed partially out of the socket.
-Again, Dr. Allen or your general dentist may reposition and stabilize your tooth.
+Again, Drs.
+Allen or Campbell or your general dentist may reposition and stabilize your tooth.
 If the pulp remains healthy, then no other treatment is necessary.
 However, if the pulp becomes damaged or infected, root canal treatment will be required.

 Did You Suffer a Traumatic Injury?

-Dr. Allen can examine your teeth after a traumatic injury to determine the best treatment.
+Drs.
+Allen and Campbell can examine your teeth after a traumatic injury to determine the best treatment.

 Injuries in Children